How to specify an alternative patch source repository (Linux) - Amazon Systems Manager

 For a list of example scenarios for using this option, see Sample uses for alternative patch source repositories later in this topic.

-For information about default and custom patch baselines, see About predefined and custom patch baselines.
+For information about default and custom patch baselines, see Predefined and custom patch baselines.

 Example: Using the console

 To specify alternative patch source repositories when you're working in the Systems Manager console, use the Patch sources section on the Create patch baseline page.
-For information about using the Patch sources options, see Creating a custom patch baseline (Linux).
+For information about using the Patch sources options, see Creating a custom patch baseline for Linux.

 Example: Using the Amazon CLI